 Although Hilling left Bath after the war, he always regarded it as his home and took a special interest in the town's historic events.
 His work as an artist is recorded only in contemporary articles praising his paintings of the 1854 demolition and burning of Bath's Old South Church, of which the National Gallery's Burning of Old South Church, Bath, Maine (1958.9.7) is one.
 No signed paintings have been found.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Hilling, John.
 "Reminiscences."
 Bath Daily Times, 16 January 1890: 2.

 Obituary of John Hilling.
 Bath Daily Times, 15 August 1894.

 Chotner, Deborah, with contributions by Julie Aronson, Sarah D. Cash, and Laurie Weitzenkorn.
 American Naive Paintings.
 The Collections of the National Gallery of Art Systematic Catalogue.
 Washington, D.C., 1992: 198.